Ad

 Yes, sooner or later, you have to accept TypeScript.
 You just can't run away from it.
 Every npm package either being written in JavaScript has to provide its types too, or another package with typescript support is preferred.
 Now, most of the large libraries, packages, and frameworks are being written in TypeScript.

-You'll never be able to learn Angular, as it forces you to write only TS code, same case with the loopback 4.
+You'll never be able to learn Angular, as it forces you to write only TS code, the same case with the loopback 4.
 NestJS primary language is TypeScritpt and they also provide support for JavaScript.
-Following is the words of NestJs
+Following are the words of NestJs

 We're in love with TypeScript, but above all - we love Node.js.
 That's why Nest is compatible with both TypeScript and pure JavaScript.
 Nest takes advantage of the latest language features, so to use it with vanilla JavaScript we need a Babel compiler.